beaverbuilder/documentation/docs/general/pre-sales/which-beaver-builder-packages-include-beaver-themer.md

 sidebar_label: Which Beaver Builder Packages include Beaver Themer?
 ---

-Beaver Themer is not included with any of the Beaver Builder packages (Standard, Pro, or Agency).
-It must be purchased separately.
+Only the Ultimate licence includes Beaver Themer.
+The Standard, Pro, Agency licenses do not include Beaver Builder and must be purchased separately.